 “If you think about Persian ice cream, you’re going to be thinking about three iconic signature merchandise,” explains Farbod Papen, who co-owns Saffron & Rose with his uncle Mike Kashani.
 The first is a saffron ice cream—a blend of rose water, milk, saffron, pistachios, and chunks of cream—which he dubs the “vanilla ice cream of the USA” and is noted through most Iranians as Bassani sonata (“authentic ice cream”).

-A plainer style of the “true stuff,” rosewater ice cream is prepared without the saffron and pistachios and is known as Bassani shade (“undeniable ice cream”) in Farsi.
+A plainer style of the “true stuff,” rosewater ice cream is prepared without saffron and pistachios and is known as Bassani shade (“undeniable ice cream”) in Farsi.
 Both stores additionally serve a treat that most carefully resembles a sorbet.
-Originally prepared with shaved ice, lemon juice, and cherry, flooded now also includes vermicelli noodles, an update that Papen attributes to “the silk change direction when products were introduced from China and distributed via the Middle East and Europe.”
+Originally prepared with shaved ice, lemon juice, and cherry, flooded now includes vermicelli noodles, an update that Papen attributes to “the silk change direction when products were introduced from China and distributed via the Middle East and Europe.”

 Ice Cream With Roots